makrai/notes/fabbri2007-SummEval.md

   function designed for summarization by which important sentences are removed from an input document and then generated from the remaining sentences

-# 4 Resources collected and released together with this manuscript 6
+# 4 Resources collected and released together with this work 6

 ## 4.1 Model Outputs